mid2SUPAERO/POD-K_v1-CHANDRE/README.md

 ### In this GitHub...

+1. Codes: One can find all the codes needed to perform the study.
+Just two things to be commented:

+    - The Python version used is the 2.7

+    - A mesh creator (and viewer) is used: GMSH 3.0.6, please note that it is not the last version available!

-1. Files: One can find attached both the EXCEL and the images.
+2. Files: One can find attached both the EXCEL and the images.
 The EXCEL file is used to campare the results between the POD and the original code.

-2. Presentation: the support for the presentation can be found inside.
+3. Presentation: the support for the presentation can be found inside.

-3. Report: The document where the internship's results are explained is attached.
+4. Report: The document where the internship's results are explained is attached.

-(*) The code cannot be found in the GitHub because it uses ONERA confidential codes.

 ### Conclusions